Kiran6248/superchef-ms4/README.md

         heroku config

-Note: This is a temporary set up and should not be pushed to the Github for security reasons.
+Note: This is a temporary setup and should not be pushed to Github for security reasons.

-Now your manage.py is connected to the nre postgres database.
-We have to run the migrations again as this is a new databse.
+Now your manage.py is connected to the new Postgres database.
+We have to run the migrations again as this is a new database.

 9. After this, load your product data from the db.json file into Postgres using:

         python3 manage.py loaddata db.json

-10. Next, we have to create a superuser to use on the postgres database:
+10. Next, we have to create a superuser to use on the Postgres database:

         python3 manage.py createsuperuser

-11. In 'settings.py' we have to create an if statement so when the Heroku app is running, you connect to the Postgres database. otherwise you connect to the development database.
+11. In 'settings.py' we have to create an if statement so when the Heroku app is running, you connect to the Postgres database.
+Otherwise, you connect to the development database.
 Replace the database setting with this code:

         if 'DATABASE_URL' in os.environ:
             DATABASES = {